KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

    :width: 500px
    :alt: Activating proxy clips

 *Proxy clips* create a lower-quality transcode of the original footage for use in real-time rendering in the project monitor.
 This allows for a smoother editing experience even on slower computers with High Definition footage.
 When rendering, by default, the original quality footage is used and not the proxy footage.
 For example, Video decoding of H.264 or H.265 clips, requires a lot of computing power to decode and could cause playback *stutter* when rendering effects in real time.

-Proxy clips can be enabled/disabled for the current project in the Project Settings (:menuselection:`Project --> Project Settings --> Proxy --> Enable Proxy Clips`).
+Proxy clips can be enabled/disabled for the current project in the Project Settings (:menuselection:`Project --> Project Settings... --> Proxy tab --> Enable Proxy Clips option`).

-To enable proxy clips by default for new projects, go to :menuselection:`Settings --> Configure Kdenlive --> Proxy Clips --> Enable Proxy Clips`.
+To enable proxy clips by default for new projects, go to :menuselection:`Settings --> Configure Kdenlive... --> Proxy Clips page --> Enable Proxy Clips option`.
-See also the :ref:`project_settings` page
+See also the :ref:`project_settings` page.

 .. image:: /images/Proxy_clip_creation.png
    :align: left
    :width: 210px
    :alt: Proxy_clip_creation

 As soon as proxy clips are enabled, they can be generated for specific project clips in the Project Bin widget via the context menu :menuselection:`Proxy Clip`.
 After you select :menuselection:`Proxy Clip` for a clip, a job will start to create the clip.
 You can view the progress of this job by looking at the little gray progress bar that appears at the bottom of the clip in the Project Bin – see picture.
 Clicking :menuselection:`Proxy Clip` again disables the proxy for this clip.

 You can multi-select clips in the Project Bin and select :menuselection:`Proxy Clip` to start a batch proxy clip generation job which will queue up multiple proxy clip generation jobs.

 .. image:: /images/Proxy_clip_creation_completed.png
    :align: left
    :width: 210px
    :alt: Proxy_clip_creation_completed

 Once the proxy clip creation has completed, the proxy clip will appear with a **P** icon in the Project Bin.

 When rendering to the final output file, you can choose whether to use the proxy clips as well.
 It is disabled by default , but for a quick rendering preview it is useful.

+.. _clip_properties:

 Clip Properties
 ---------------